 Let's geek out for a moment and talk about what nicotinamide riboside (NR) is.
 It's pronounced “nick-a-tin-a-mide rye-bow -side.”
 Many people abbreviate it as just calling it “NR.”

 Nicotinamide riboside – which comes from niacin – helps us make a molecule called NAD (nicotinamide adenine dinucleotide).
-The NAD molecule in turn, is something which helps us make energy (ATP).
+The NAD molecule in turn, is something that helps us make energy (ATP).
 The NAD molecule also seems to play a role in the aging process.

 Defects in our ability to make energy (APT) seem to play a role in the aging process.
 So anything that could supply us with NAD might fix these problems and –theoretically – reduce the risk of aging-related diseases – and maybe the aging process too.